Ironman Curling Rules

 Ironman Curling rules follow the same rules of curling with some exceptions given the outdoor conditions and this is a charity event.

 We will outline the basics and the exceptions.
 The goals are for everyone to be active in the winter, enjoy the sport of curling and sportsmanship.
 Half the field makes the playoffs on Sunday and in some cases teams would prefer not to play on Sunday.
-We like to say that if both teams agree then it’s a go.
+We like to say that if both teams agree then it’s a go just make sure to ask before you start throwing rocks.
 If you do have any questions, please email us or speak with a volunteer on the ice level.

 - Shake hands with other team before and after the game and say a hearty “Good Game”